 Through student-focused education, advocacy and engagement, the Office for Social Justice and Diversity supports the community in building and enhancing an inclusive campus climate at Montclair State University.

-The Office for Social Justice and Diversity includes the following identity-based centers on campus: the Center for Faith and Spirituality; the Lesbian, Gay, Bisexual, Transgender, Queer Center; and the Women’s Center.
+The Office for Social Justice and Diversity includes the following identity-based centers on campus: the Center for Faith and Spirituality; the Lesbian, Gay, Bisexual, Transgender, Queer Center; the Multicultural Center, and the Women’s Center.
 As a department, we collaborate with various Montclair State University community members to develop programs and initiatives that bring awareness to our campus community on issues of identity and inclusion.
 We also offer diversity and leadership conferences and events for students, faculty and staff.

 The Office for Social Justice and Diversity and all of its centers champion practices and programs rooted in social justice and intersectionality through the lenses of anti-racism and anti-oppression and is committed to: